 The duodenum has the greatest absorptive capacity (Bronk and Hastewell, 1987).
-Differences in the efficiency of uptake among nucleosides have been reported with guanosine being taken up most rapidly (Sanderson and He, 1994).
-Under physiological conditions, nucleotides have a limited capacity to pass through cell membranes (Sanderson and He, 1994).
+Under physiological conditions, nucleotides have a limited capacity to pass through the microvillous membrane of the enterocytes (Sanderson and Youping, 1994).
 This may be due to the absence of a nucleotide transport system.
 Nucleotides also have a high negatively charged phosphate group that hinders absorption.
-Therefore, the nucleoside form is the major vehicle for the entry of purines and pyrimidines into the epithelial cells.
-More than 90% of dietary and endogenous nucleosides and bases are absorbed into the enterocyte (Salati et al., 1984; Uauy, 1989).
+Therefore, the nucleoside form is the major vehicle for the entry of purines and pyrimidines into the enterocytes.
 Nucleoside transport into the enterocyte occurs by facilitated diffusion and by specific Na+-dependent carrier mediated mechanisms (Bronk and Hastewell, 1987).
+This is a relatively efficient process and it is believed that more than 90% of dietary nucleosides and bases are absorbed into the enterocyte (Salati et al., 1984; Uauy, 1989).
 From the enterocyte, partial metabolic products of dietary and endogenous nucleotides and nucleosides enter the hepatic portal vein.
 These molecules are carried to the hepatocytes for further metabolism.
 From the liver, partial metabolic products of dietary and endogenous nucleotides and nucleosides are released into the circulations and enter the muscle tissues.
 If these products are not reutilized for nucleotide production or not absorbed in a specific tissue, the purine and pyrimidine bases are catabolized into uric acid and β-alanine or β-aminoisobutyrate (Rudolph, 1994; Carver and Walker, 1995; Thorell et al., 1996).
-In mammals except for primates, uric acid is further catabolized into allantoin via the enzyme uricase.
-Allantoin is then excreted into the urine.
-In avian species and primates, uric acid is excreted via the urine.
-The catabolic products of pyrimidine bases (i. e., β -alanine and β -aminoisobutyrate) are further metabolized into NH3, CO2, and Acetyl CoA.
+In avians and in primates, uric acid is excreted in the urine, but in mammals other than primates, uric acid is further catabolized into allantoin via the enzyme uricase.
+Allantoin is then excreted via the urine.
+The products of pyrimidine catabolism are β-alanine and β-aminoisobutyrate.
+They are further metabolized into NH3, CO2, and Acetyl CoA.